k3rn3l-p4n1c/gohttpxds/README.md

 # gohttpxds

-An Http Client for Go that support xDS.
-This project is inspired by xDS implementation in gRPC and enable proxyless service mesh with Istio and TrafficDirector.
+An HTTP Client for Go that supports xDS.
+This project is inspired by xDS implementation in gRPC and enables proxyless service mesh with Istio and TrafficDirector.

 ## Why gohttpxds?